Using leadership coaching as a tool to gain self-awareness, increase interpersonal skills,

 Get in touch to explore your coaching needs and to get an official price quote for services.

-Shockingly Different Leadership is a talent development and HR project support consultancy.
-We provide organizations consulting expertise in the areas of Talent Development, Organizational Development, and Human Resources – on an on-demand, project, or flexible basis.
+Shockingly Different Leadership is a human capital professional services consultancy that provides organizations access to the best consulting expertise in the areas of Talent Development, Organizational Development, and Human Resources – on an on-demand, project, or contract basis.

 Smyrna, GA 30080